The following patent was granted by

 Transportation Security Administration.

-that at this stage the visitor does not need his passport
+stage the visitor does not need his passport and hence can

 4.4) Check in with